stalniy/casl/docs-src/src/content/pages/guide/en.md

 }
 ```

-Do you see how real bussiness requirements are easily translated to code?
+Do you see how real business requirements are easily translated to code?
 Now let's check them!

 But how can we check conditions?
 The simplest way to do this is to use classes for your models